Mjuuudo/alx-airbnb-database/database-script-0x01/README.md

 SQL Queires That Allows Creating Our Database Then Using it then finnaly create tables into it

+The USed KEywords Reffers to
+Concept	Meaning
+UUID	Universally Unique Identifier (safe, random-looking ID) VARCHAR	A short text (limited length)
+TEXT	Long text (no limit)
+ENUM	Choose from fixed values (like a dropdown) DECIMAL	For prices (e.g., 49.99)
+TIMESTAMP	Stores date and time
+FOREIGN KEY	Links two tables together
+INDEX	Speeds up searching on a column
+CHECK	Adds a condition (like rating must be between 1 and 5)

 ### Entities && Attributes

 ## User